 Why does focusing on strengths matter?

 Focusing on strengths rather than weaknesses is nothing new to advocates.
 While advocates have embraced strengths philosophy for years, there is an increasing amount of research to back up what we have always known.
-Studies have shown a link between discovering and applying one’s strengths in meaningful ways and resiliency, or the ability to “bounce back” following a traumatic event.
+Studies have shown a link between discovering and applying one’s strengths in meaningful ways and resilience, or the ability to “bounce back” following a traumatic event.

 Just a Few of the Benefits

-Benefits For Women
+Benefits For Survivors

 - builds confidence and resilience